2black0/praktik-sistem-kendali-cerdas/README.md

-# 📘 Control System Practicum Jobsheets using Python
+# 📘 Intelligent Control System Practicum Jobsheets using Python

 Welcome to the official repository of **Control System Practicum Jobsheets**.
 This project provides hands-on and beginner-friendly tutorials in Python for university-level students focusing on: